shipuicom/core/README.md

 - [ ] Create documentation with examples for all components
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
+- [ ] Separate out icon utility into a separate package so you can add it if you need it

 ### Nice to haves for v1 beta